Open educational resources are key to create courses with ease. This post highlights some of the top open educational resources in India.

 One of the most common misconceptions that business owners, marketers, and even content writers have is they think that there is one standard, formulaic way to educational content writing.
 For this reason, the internet offers plenty of free content, but a lot of it is boring, generic, and irrelevant.
 Your customers are seeking relevant content that addresses their specific needs — so why not give it to them?

 Your content must align with the needs of your target audience.
 Imagine: you’re trying to attract people who do not know a lot about what you offer.
 In this case, presenting an extensive manual for beginners is not a good idea.
 Instead, focus on creating tutorials for newbies who need very basic guides that will hold their hands as they use your product or service.
+If you are a SaaS business, you can create informative articles about how to use your product and introduce its unique features.
+This way, you not only educate your audience but also gain a chance to implement SaaS link building and earn quality links pointing to your site and content, leading to enhanced brand visibility.

 Relevance is key.
 Carry out research using user research tools to help you define the customer persona you are targeting, and then put yourself in their shoes.
 What problems are they facing?
 What questions do they need to have answered?
 What helps them to make decisions or feel better about their lives?
 It also pays to know what your competitors are doing, whether it comes down to customer support or educational content marketing.